kinode-dao/kinode-book/src/intro.md

 Data Persistence | Storing data and saving it in perpetuity.
 Global State     | Reading shared global state (blockchain) and composing actions with this state (transactions).

-The focus of this book is how to build and deploy applications on Nectar OS.
+The focus of this book is how to build and deploy applications on NectarOS.

 ## Architecture Overview